 Customize the Out of Box Experience (OOBE)

-When customers turn on their Windows PCs for the first time, they will see the Windows Out of Box Experience (OOBE).
-OOBE consists of a series of screens that require customers to accept the license agreement, connect to the internet, log in with, or sign up for a Microsoft Account, and share information with the OEM.
+When customers turn on their Windows 11 PCs for the first time, they'll see the Windows Out of Box Experience (OOBE).
+OOBE is a series of screens that require customers to accept license agreements, connect to the internet, log in with, or sign up for a Microsoft Account (MSA), and share information with the OEM.
+The choices you make in your hardware and software determine how much work customers must do to complete OOBE before they can enjoy their new devices.

 The OOBE flow is also designed to reduce cognitive load significantly by breaking up tasks into discrete chunks.
 Although there are several pages in the OOBE flow, each one requests a specific action or input from the user.
 This is helpful for our average customer (and even many power users) and has shown to reduce fatigue significantly.